The Best Foods to Eat For Healthy, Glowing Skin

 When craving comfort food, people tend to reach for high glycemic index foods like refined carbohydrates—and then end up with inflamed skin to show for it.
 Conditions like acne can be exacerbated by foods that spike your blood sugar, says Brissette.
 To get your carb fix without sacrificing healthy skin, she recommends roasting up some sweet potatoes.
 This satiating side dish delivers a double-whammy of antioxidants and fibre, without taking your blood sugar on a roller coaster ride.

-Eat tomatoes for healthy skin
+Eat tomatoes to protect your skin

 In addition to heart health benefits such as a reduced risk for stroke, studies suggest that adding tomatoes to your diet can also save your skin.
-Lycopene, an important ingredient in tomatoes, has been shown to boost skin’s natural protection against UV damage—which, according to studies published in the Journal of Dermatology, is a major contributor to premature aging and skin cancer.
+Lycopene, an important ingredient in tomatoes, has been shown to boost skin’s natural protection against UV damage—which, according to studies published in the Journal of Dermatology and Skin Science, is a major contributor to premature aging and skin cancer.
 While it’s no substitute for sunscreen, Brissette recommends increasing your lycopene intake by adding tomato paste (which boasts an even higher concentration of lycopene than fresh tomatoes) to soups instead of stock, or noshing on roasted tomatoes as a side dish.
 Brissette suggests pairing these tomato dishes with a heart healthy fat such as olive oil, which can help your body absorb lycopene.

 Keep in mind these 10 sunscreen tips you should always follow to protect your skin.

-Eat Brazil nuts for healthy skin
+Eat Brazil nuts to avoid skin damage

 A Brazil nut a day may keep the dermatologist away.
 Brazil nuts are rich in selenium, which, according to Brissette, can help protect your skin cells from damage—including skin cancer.
 Not only will they keep you looking younger longer, a study published in the scientific journal Nutrients found that Brazil nuts can also reduce your risk for heart disease.
 If you don’t like nuts or you’re allergic to them, you can also find selenium in dairy, eggs and seafood.

-Eat kiwis for healthy skin
+Eat kiwis for plump skin

 Fruits and veggies that are rich in vitamin C help the body to produce collagen, a protein that promotes the elasticity of your skin and also plays an important role in healing.
 Brissette recommends kiwi over other vitamin C-rich produce because just one of these fuzzy fruits delivers 100 percent of your daily recommended intake of vitamin C—even more than the equivalent amount of orange.
 This tasty treat is also a good source of vitamin E and contains antioxidants, which may help protect skin cells from damage.

-Cook with turmeric for healthy skin
+Cook with turmeric to avoid inflammation

 This anti-inflammatory spice amps up the flavour of your veggie and meat dishes (not to mention smoothies and teas), and can also promote healthy skin thanks to its active ingredient, curcumin.
-A study published in the journal of the American Association of Pharmaceutical Scientists found that curcumin can moderate risk levels for many health conditions such as cancer, cardiovascular disease and inflammatory bowel disease, and there is also evidence that it can aid in the treatment of inflammatory skin diseases as well as accelerate wound healing.
+A study published in the journal of the American Association of Pharmaceutical Scientists found that curcumin can moderate your risk for many health conditions such as cancer, cardiovascular disease and inflammatory bowel disease, and there is also evidence that it can aid in the treatment of inflammatory skin diseases as well as accelerate wound healing.
 Research published in the Cancer Research and Treatment journal suggests pairing turmeric with black pepper to help the body absorb its antioxidant compounds.